jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 <h3>Add parameter to GraphQL query</h3>

 So far, the query is pretty simple.
-Let's make it more sophisticated by adding parameter `name`, and changing response to `Hello ${name}`.
+Let's make it more sophisticated by adding a parameter `name`, and changing the response to `Hello ${name}`.

 To do that we need to modify GraphQL schema and resolvers in the backend: